 I value spirituality, but I had no daily practice in place that would allow me to connect with my higher self.

-I decided I was going to stop living my life based on what my friends and family were doing, and start making conscious decisions that were more aligned with my values.
+I decided I was going to stop living my life based on what my friends and family were doing, and start to practice conscious living and making decisions that were more aligned with my values.

 At first, it felt a little bit clunky….